William Ryves: Irish career

 Rather surprisingly for so eminent a lawyer, he left only a nunciaptive will i.e. he gave verbal instructions on his deathbed as to the disposition of the estate to those present, of whom we know the name of one, Mrs Verschoyle.
 Of his children, Charles, John and Elizabeth received legacies (George died about the same time as his father).

 Character

 Ryves has been described as one of the most gifted members of a gifted family.
-Elrington Ball however criticizes him as one of those judges who owed everything to Strafford, and later betrayed his trust by working closely with Parliament in bringing down both Strafford and Bolton.
+Elrington Ball however criticizes him as one of those judges who owed everything to Strafford, and later betrayed his trust by working closely with Parliament in bringing down both Strafford and his friend Bolton.

 Marriages and children

 Little is known of Ryves' first wife: her family name is variously given as Jackson, Bingley and Latham.
 By this marriage he had nine children, three daughters and six sons, of whom seven reached adulthood, including: